pkoretic/recurse/README.md

 # recurse

-Recurse is set to be modern micro web framework written in latest C++14 using Qt library leveraging all the best features of both worlds.
+Recurse is set to be a modern micro web framework written in latest C++14 using Qt library leveraging all the best features of both worlds.
 We strongly emphasize on writing a clean and easy to understand code and avoid using templates to encourage contributions.